krischik/SteemRubyTutorial/Documents/Part-6.md

       end
 ```

-The arithmetic operators have changed slightly since [Using Steem-API with Ruby Part 2 — Print Account Balances](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2).
+The arithmetic operators have changed slightly since [Part 2](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2).

-1. There is now an operator for all four base functions.
+1. There is now an operator method for all four base functions.
-2. We now check both amounts are of the same asset type (which is mathematically correct)
+2. Both amounts are checked that if they have the same asset type (which is mathematically correct).
-3. We now return a new `Amount` with the same asset type (which also is mathematically correct)
+3. A new `Amount` is returned with is of the same asset type (which also is mathematically correct).

 In addition to being mathematically correct this makes the methods more simple.